diando70/educational-pilot/OfficialDeliverables/DSTRL/pilot2/PAs/upt_pilot2_scenario.md

 * **User journeys implemented**:
   PID retrieval (completed), Onboarding in education, EducationalID issuance (completed), Educational achievement issuance (completed), Generic EAA verification (completed)
 * **Target groups and end-user roles**:
-  10 students who have completed a PhD Summer School at UPT
+  28 students who have completed all the activities in the E³UDRES² – Ent-r-e-novators PhD Summer School at UPT and agreed to the GDPR and the EBSI information and done the minimum training
 * **Electronic Attestations of Attributes (EAAs) involved**:
   PID (Person Identification Data), EducationalID, Educational Achievement (EAA: Micro-credential)
 * **Institutional systems/databases connected**: